ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 -   `invalidate_query` – Query for checking the dictionary status.
 Optional parameter.
 Read more in the section [Updating dictionaries](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict-lifetime.md).

+-   `fail_on_connection_loss` – The configuration parameter that controls unexpected connection loss during query execution.
+By default, false.
+ClickHouse connects to MySQL servers using secure protocols ([SSL](../../../operations/server-configuration-parameters/settings.md#server_configuration_parameters-openssl)/[TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)).
+Occasionally errors might occur in the transport communication between client and server, in which case the server would abort the client connection.
+Note that retrying leads to increased response times.
+Retries can be avoided by setting the parameter to true.

 MySQL can be connected on a local host via sockets.
 To do this, set `host` and `socket`.

 Example of settings: